SecurityDungeon/ids-lab/README.md

 # Setup

 Create a copy of environment file from `.env.model` and populate it with your values and secrets.
-Then deploy it with `docker-compose`:
+Then generate self-signed certificate for local domain `*.ids-lab.home.arpa` and deploy the lab with `docker-compose`:

 ```
 curl https://github.com/SecurityDungeon/ids-lab/archive/refs/heads/main.tar.gz --output ids-lab-main.tar.gz